 On July 11, 2017, the U.S. Food and Drug Administration approved blinatumomab (BLINCYTO®, Amgen Inc.) for the treatment of relapsed or refractory B-cell precursor acute lymphoblastic leukemia (ALL) in adults and children.

 ASCO in Action regularly provides the latest news and analysis related to cancer policy news; see the following online articles.
 These updates provide snapshots of ASCO’s ongoing advocacy efforts, as well as opportunities for ASCO members and guests to take action on critical issues affecting the cancer community.

 To sign up for advocacy alerts, log in to ASCO.org with your ASCO member or guest account, and visit the subscription center available under your account profile.

-The next installment of ASCO’s webinar series on the Quality Payment Program (QPP) will take place Monday, June 19 at 4:00 p.m.
+The next installment of ASCO’s webinar series on the Quality Payment Program (QPP) will take place Monday, July 10 at 4:00 p.m.
 ET.
-The webinar, entitled Quality Payment Program: Scoring for Advancing Care Information and Improvement Activities, will help participants understand QPP’s Advancing Care Information and Improvement Activities Attestation measures.
-These measures make up two of the four categories that determine a Merit-Based Incentive Payment System (MIPS) score, and ultimately participants’ Medicare Part B reimbursement.
+The webinar, entitled Quality Payment Program: Optimizing your MIPS Score, will help participants optimize their Merit-Based Incentive Payment System (MIPS) score in order to receive the full reimbursement they are entitled to for services provided under Medicare Part B.